Wheeler Yuta: New Japan Pro-Wrestling (2021–present)

 In April 2021, Yuta made his debut for New Japan Pro-Wrestling (NJPW) with the promotion's American subsidiary, appearing on NJPW Strong.
 On May 1, 2022, Yuta was announced to be competing in the 29th Best of the Super Juniors tournament as part of the B Block.
 Yuta finished with a record of five wins and four losses, resulting in 10 points, failing to advance to the finals.
 On the tournament finals day, Yuta, Ace Austin, Alex Zayne and El Lindaman defeated Robbie Eagles, Yoh, Clark Connors and Titán in a tag-team match.

-Pro Wrestling Guerrilla (2022–present)
+Pro Wrestling Guerrilla (2022)

 In January 2022, Yuta made his debut for Pro Wrestling Guerrilla (PWG) at the Battle of Los Angeles.
 He defeated Blake Christian in the first round, but would lose the second round match to Mike Bailey.

+Personal life

+In his spare time, Gruber enjoys playing steel drums.